wuyingki/WorkBetter/README.md

 # CI/CD Demo - Wercker Container Pipeline

+## Demo Introduction

 This repository contains the code for the WorkBetter application demo.
-The demo will Dockerize this application using Wercker, configure a CI/CD pipeline, and deploy the application to a Kubernetes cluster running on Oracle Cloud Infrastructure.
+This demo will walk you through the process of moving an existing application into a containerised CI/CD pipeline and deploying it to a Kubernetes cluster running on Oracle Cloud Indfrastructure.

+You will take on the role of a developer, responsible for configuring the automated build and deploy process that involve details about the application itself.
+To containerise and automate the building and deploying of this application you will make use of Wercker Pipelines, Oracle Container Registry, and Oracle Cloud Infrastrastructure.
+The Kubernetes infrastructure will be configured and provisioned through Terraform Installer.

 On every pipeline execution, the code goes through the following steps: